 The good news is that nothing lasts forever, and we capitalize on this in DBT to feel more able to cope.
 Lastly, we focus on non-judgmentally noticing our thoughts, feelings and behaviors.
 It feels very different to just notice without judgment than it does to be aware that something is happening and have shame, guilt, disgust, fear, or resentment towards what we are aware of.
-With practice, clients report feeling surprised at how they are able to stay more present and be more gentle with themselves.
+With practice, clients report feeling surprised at how they are able to stay more present and be kinder with themselves.

 Clinical Care Consultants specialize in and offer a range of counseling, behavioral health, addiction and psychological services to fit your needs.
 CCC provides counseling / psychotherapy from a variety of disciplines, theoretical orientations, and styles.
 Each of our clinicians, who average 19 years in the field, specialize in several counseling modalities, client populations, and problem types, including individual counseling, marriage / marital counseling, couples counseling, and group therapy.
-CCC is proud of its diversity, clinical depth, and broad range of services in therapy and counseling.
+Clinical Care Consultants is proud of its diversity, clinical depth, and broad range of services in therapy and counseling.
 We are conveniently located with offices in both Arlington Heights and Inverness to serve the surrounding communities.